QAStudio-Dev/studio/SELF_HOSTED.md

 QA Studio is open source (AGPL-3.0) and can be self-hosted on your own infrastructure with all features unlocked - no payment required.

+## ⚠️ Security Warning

+**IMPORTANT**: Self-hosted mode bypasses all payment and subscription checks.
+Only enable this on deployments you fully control.

+- ✅ **Safe**: Single-organization deployments, internal tools, private infrastructure
+- ❌ **NEVER**: Multi-tenant SaaS deployments, shared hosting, customer-facing services

+When `SELF_HOSTED=true` is set, the application will:

+- Skip all subscription and payment validations
+- Grant unlimited access to all premium features
+- Allow unlimited users and projects without any checks

+This is intended for organizations running their own private instance, not for hosting a service for multiple customers.

 ## Enabling Self-Hosted Mode

 To run QA Studio in self-hosted mode with all features unlocked, set the `SELF_HOSTED` environment variable: